dlang/DIPs/DIPs/DIP1xxx-JS.md

 Both at the time of deprecation and removal, a changelog entry must be made.
-This changelog entry should have a short motivation for the deprecation (or removal) and should to describe what steps can be taken by the user to upgrade their codebase.
+This changelog entry should have a short motivation for the deprecation (or removal) and should describe which steps can be taken by the user to upgrade their codebase.

 In order to facilitate on schedule deprecations, a comment of the format `@@@DEPRECATED_[version]@@@` should be added to the top of the code to be removed/disabled.